Code of Conduct Policy

 AC respects and will not impede the lawful right of a person to make a whistleblower disclosure, anonymously or not.
 To gain legal protection, whistleblowers are expected to inform themselves of the applicable law and make the disclosure in accordance with the requirements of the law.
 In accordance with Commonwealth law, AC is committed to handling the disclosure thoroughly and impartially, and will:

 - protect the whistleblower against victimisation or reprisal action; and

 Breach of Code of Conduct

-Failure to abide by this Code of Conduct Policy, by students or staff, shall become grounds for appropriate and measured sanctions and/or disciplinary action up to and including dismissal (for staff) or discontinuation from a course of study (for students).
+Failure to abide by the AC Code of Conduct by a staff member, student, HDR candidate, contractor or volunteer, shall become grounds for appropriate and measured sanctions and/or disciplinary action up to and including dismissal (for staff or contractors) or discontinuation from a course of study (for students or HDR candidates).
 The severity of disciplinary action should be consistent with the severity of any breach of this Code of Conduct Policy, and staff or students can access relevant grievance procedures.

-The Director of Student Services will determine appropriate disciplinary action for a breach of this Code by a student, and disciplinary action for a breach of this Code by a staff member will be determined by that staff member’s supervisor.
-If severe disciplinary action is recommended (e.g. dismissal for staff or discontinuation from a course of study for students) this must be ratified by the Executive Committee before being implemented.
+The Director of Student Experience will determine appropriate disciplinary action for a breach of this Code by a student or HDR candidate, and disciplinary action for a breach of this Code by a staff member or contractor will be determined by that person’s supervisor.
+If severe disciplinary action is recommended (e.g. dismissal for staff or discontinuation from a course of study for students) this must be ratified by the Executive before being implemented.